rualark/MutagenMon/README.md

 2. Install wxpython: `pip install wxpython`
 3. Download and unzip <a href=https://github.com/rualark/MutagenMon/releases>MutagenMon release</a>
 4. Download <a href=https://github.com/mutagen-io/mutagen>mutagen.io</a> release and put mutagen binary into `mutagen` folder of MutagenMon
+5. If you want to use visual diff and merge, download and install winmerge or alternative program, which can take two different files as two parameters.
-5. Add your sessions to  `mutagen/mutagen-create.bat` file in MutagenMon folder
+6. Add your sessions to  `mutagen/mutagen-create.bat` file in MutagenMon folder
-6. Edit configuration file at `mutagen/config/mutagenmon_config.json`
+7. Edit configuration file at `mutagen/config/mutagenmon_config.json`
-7. Run mutagenmon
+8. Run mutagenmon

 # Limitations